Thomas & Mercer | 2019

 Ziba is hunting a killer who is murdering women who look strikingly similar to her in both trivial things like hair colour and deeper aspects like ethnicity.
 Is Ziba a target herself?
 Well, duh.
 That’s not a spoiler, but fuck if Ziba doesn’t take 800 years to figure it out.
 While doing the serial killer task force thing, Ziba also becomes laser-focused on the mystery behind her husband’s horrific murder.
 This novel explored the circumstances of that tragedy a lot more than the first, giving you a better understanding of Ziba’s grief and motivations.

 The dead husband thing, and the ending of the novel, started to reach Qanon levels of conspiracy and weirdness, so I wasn’t exactly into it.
 But I’ve said that before.
 It’s a personal taste thing.
-I’m just not into conspiracies and government shit that becomes ridiculous, almost crossing a line into sci-fi as it requires so much suspended disbelief.
+I’m just not into conspiracies and government shit.
+It comes close to crossing the line into sci-fi as it requires so much suspended disbelief.
 I just don’t have it in me.

 I love when a crime thriller can introduce more personal aspects of the main character without forcing a cheesy romance subplot or creating drama for drama’s sake.
 Cops are more than their careers, and to explore that in a genuine way is always going to work for me.